denissimon/medication-reviews-scraper/README.md

 python script2.py check_for_uniqueness
 ```

-***
+When the script finishes running, if there are no links left in `cache`, it is deleted automatically.

 Note that, by default, `script1.py` collects links only from the 1st page of drug reviews.
 There may be several pages.
-In order to get reviews from other pages, you need to edit the `all_drugs.json` file, adding `&page=NUMBER` to each link of interest.
+In order to get reviews from other pages, you need to edit the `all_drugs.json`, adding `&page=N` to each link of interest.

 Example:

 1st page: https://www.askapatient.com/viewrating.asp?drug=18662&name=ACCUTANE

 2nd page: https://www.askapatient.com/viewrating.asp?drug=18662&name=ACCUTANE&page=2

+## Installation

+The code was written and tested in Python 3.13.7.
+Make sure that you're using Python 3.10+.

+1. Clone or download this repo.

+2. Create a Python virtual environment and run `pip install -r requirements.txt` inside this repo.